AbacPolo/pere-prim/README.md

 In the Sanity directory (pere-prm)
 1. npm install
-2. sanity start
+2. npm install -g @sanity/cli
-In case ask something
+3. sanity init
-3. Y (and enter)
+4. sanity start

 To Publish the sanity changes
 1. sanity login (if you are not logged)